About the Masters in Public Health

-- Prepare students with analytical skills, cultural competence, scientific knowledge and understanding of social justice necessary for practicing the core functions of public health: assessment, policy development, and assurance.
+- Prepare students with analytical skills, cultural competence, scientific knowledge and understanding of environmental justice necessary for practicing the core functions of public health: assessment, policy development, and assurance.

-- Build public health capacity through instruction and service to the university and community and profession.
+- Build public health capacity through instruction and service to the university, community and profession.

-- Work within the teacher-scholar model focusing on translating research into evidence-based public health practice.
+- Work within the teacher-scholar model to focus on translating research into evidence-based public health practice.

-- Work toward social justice to improve health equity and eliminate disparities through a diverse public health workforce represented by faculty and student diversity.
+- Work to improve health equity and eliminate disparities through preparation of a public health workforce represented by diversity within our faculty and student body.

 For assistance or information email or call 217-206-6720